-The distance between two corresponding gates (from turning pole to turning pole) should be no less than 6 m and no more than 8 m.
+The distance between two corresponding gates (from turning pole to turning pole) should be no less than 6 m.
 The distance between the starting gates should be the same as between the two courses.

 1226 Start

 1226.1 Start Device